 - You will have fewer controls and limited choices regarding ad placement.

 - It takes thirty days for your website to be approved.
-They accept websites in languages other than English, but only in certain languages.
+They accept websites in languages other than English, but only in specific languages.

 - Publishers receive a 70 percent revenue share and are paid on a 65-day cycle, similar to Mediavine.
 With a minimum threshold of $100, you can choose from various payment methods, including PayPal, wire transfer, and other options.

 Mediavine is an influential ad network, and I assume Journey will continue to improve as it becomes the best CPM ad network for small publishers.
 They’re good.
-However, you won’t get full control like AdSense and Ezoic.
+However, you won’t have the same level of control as with AdSense or Ezoic.

 Media.Net